Buck Mountain (Pennsylvania): Geology

 Buck Mountain contains deposits of coal.
 Part of the landscape on Buck Mountain has been altered by mining in the past.

-There are beds of red shale in Buck Mountain.
-This shale underlies rock formations of conglomerate It also underlies beds of anthracite on the mountain.
+There are beds of red shale on Buck Mountain.
+This shale underlies rock formations of conglomerate.
+It also underlies beds of anthracite on the mountain.

 History and etymology

 A prominent hotel owned by Adam Michael historically operated at the base of Buck Mountain for a long period of time.
 The hotel was opened in the early 1800s.
 The Reading Railroad historically had a tunnel that passed through a spur of Buck Mountain.

 Coal mining has been done on Buck Mountain.
 Historically, it was done by the Buck Mountain Coal Company, but later, the mining was instead done by Coxe Brothers & Co.
-Closer to the early 1900s, the mines were operated by the Lehigh Valley Coal Company.
+In the early 1900s, the mines were operated by the Lehigh Valley Coal Company.
 In the early 1900s, the coal was sent to the community of Gowen.
 There, it was loaded onto railroad cars and sent to Hazleton, where it was put on the market.

 There are plans by several counties to construct a wind farm on Buck Mountain.

 Buck Mountain was added to the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1170524.

 Buck Mountain is most likely named after Albert Ansbach, who was nicknamed "Buck".
 Ansbach was the owner of a nearby colliery.
 The name was bestowed upon the mountain in 1869 or 1870.